solidcode79/Unofficial-CS6515-FAQ/README.md

 - Final exam (cumulative): from 20% to 55%
 - Completion of course evaluation: 1%

 So, the questions about grading, topics, etc are more of an academia thing than really a CS6515 issue.
-All those rants about I hate exams (so do I) are just rants, Gatech can't help you there.
+All those perceptions about I hate exams (so do I) are just rants, Georgia Tech can't help you there.

 ## Is this stuff used in the industry
 Your mileage may vary based on your industry and your job assignment but usually, it's more common than one might think.
 Also, this stuff is heavily tested in job interviews.
 You'd have to delve much deeper than CS6515 for those FAANG jobs.

 ## What makes this course hard?
-1. Problem-solving skills
+1. Problem-solving skills / Intuition
 2. Answer format
 3. Grading inconsistency

-1 makes the course hard which I believe is a good thing, while 2 and 3 get talked about the most.
+(1) makes the course hard which I believe is a good thing, while (2) and (3) get talked about the most.
+(2) is there to avoid biased grading and so whole team of TAs provide an almost uniform scores.
+(3) is a result of the relativity theory and can be either countered by fighting for the smallest points in regrades.
+(3) is also a good practice for industry to do just what is required, not what looks fancy.

 ## Why does the course have to be this hard?
 Why do job interviews have to be that hard?
 Hard is not the problem.